unahouExosite/docs/exositeready/gwe/getting_started.md

   ssh <USER>@<GATEWAY_IP> "reboot"
   ```

-**NOTE:** Gateway Engine uses `supervisord` to start itself on boot and once it starts, it will start Gateway Engine as well as all other installed Custom Gateway Applications.
+**NOTE:** GWE uses `supervisord` to start itself on boot and once it starts, it will start GWE as well as all other installed Custom Gateway Applications.

 # Step Five - Verify

-Watch for new data in the Gateway Engine Device on your Product device.
+Watch for new data in the GWE Device on your Product device.

 Once the reboot has completed, you will notice that `supervisord` and
 `gwe` processes are running in the output of the `ps -ef` command.
 Some
 gateways have alot of processes and the `ps -ef` command can be too much
 to read through.
 If this is the case, filter the output with `grep`
 (e.g. `ps -ef | grep 'super\|gwe\|gmq'`).
 You can also use the
-`supervisorctl status` command to view the status of the Gateway Engine
+`supervisorctl status` command to view the status of the GWE
 applications.

 ```